-If a project is seeking funds to help support refugee and asylum seeker communities in Darebin, please explain how the different needs and circumstances of men, women and LGBTIQA+ people will be considered (e.g. you might consider differing cultural expectations, caring responsibilities, levels of education, social exclusion).
+If a project is seeking funds to provide an activity for young people with disability in Darebin, or help support refugee and asylum seeker communities in Darebin, think about and explain how the needs of people with disability, men, women and gender diverse people will be considered.
+E.g. you might consider how welcoming, and accessible your activity is for trans, non-binary and gender diverse people (all gender bathrooms, intake questions about gender, safety and inclusion for participants etc.).